Space Settlement Contest

 - Never memorize a passage and type it into your project.

-We expect teachers to check every project from their students for plagiarism and not permit entries with plagiarism to be sent to NASA.
+We expect teachers to check every project from their students for plagiarism and not permit entries with plagiarism to be submitted to the contest.

 To check for plagiarism look for places where the English is very